lskatz/BookAI/README.md

     $ perl scripts/generate-MM.pl wotw.MM.dmp --seed 42 --numsentences 2
     It was all over the boats pitched aimlessly.
 Close on towards the world; then I recalled the hole in my own.

+## Algorithm

+* Reads an input file:
+   * Tags all parts of speech
+   * Creates a Markov Model of word transitions including parts of speech.
+For example, `make` as a verb will have entirely different words following it than `make` as a noun.
+* Creates an output
+   * Randomly chooses a starting word
+   * Uses Markov Model to choose next words
+   * Terminates when it reaches the end of a sentence (or whatever `--numsentences` is)